matiasmicheletto/lorawan-optimizations/bin/readme_greedy.txt

    1. greedy -f input.dat
       - Run the program using the default options.

-   2. greedy -f input.dat --iter 1000 -a 1 -b 0.1 -g 1000
+   2. greedy -f input.dat --iters 50 -a 1 -b 0.1 -g 1000
-      - Execute 1 thousand iterations using 1, 0.1 and 1000 for alpha, beta and gamma parameters.
+      - Execute 50 iterations using 1, 0.1 and 1000 for alpha, beta and gamma parameters.

    3. greedy -f input.dat -m GA > outputs.log
       - Run the program using the GA method with default configurations and append complete results to "outputs.log" text file.
 Text may contain terminal formatting escape characters, so it is recommended to show results using the "cat" program instead of "less".